Nate Grey: A New World

 Once they relocate to Canada, the new Madelyne seems intent on forcing Nate to admit he needs her.
 Nate resists, and is troubled by a nightmarish vision of his end: battling a masked madman in a pyramid, a stranger watches from the shadows as Nate and half of the world are consumed by an explosion of his power.
 This causes him to unleash a huge burst of power in the real world, which awakens three of the Great Beasts: Tundra, Kolomaq, and Somon.
 Nate destroys Tundra, and launches Kolomaq and Somon into space to keep them from destroying a nearby town.
 Madelyne refuses to play the part of the hero and help Nate fight, but returns to teleport him back to Switzerland.

 While recovering in Madelyne's care, Nate realizes that Threnody's mutant power might not only allow her to escape death, but also to drain his power, keeping it at controllable levels.
 He seeks her on the psi-plane, but Madelyne jealously interferes.
 Nate's effort is interrupted when the psi-plane shatters around him, robbing he and Madelyne both of their telepathy.

 Nate and Madelyne protect the town of Clifden from several disasters, which are eventually linked to tech-gnomes.
 During this they meet and are constantly shadowed by Ness, a member of the secret human/demon hybrid race, the Hellbent, who also had a vision that Nate would soon be responsible for the destruction of the planet.
 They travel to Dublin, where a series of murders have left victims burned down to their bones.
 Nate detects an AOA energy signature on the corpses, and discovers that Nemesis is responsible.
 With Madelyne's help, Nemesis's armor implodes, leaving him to escape in his human form.

-Nate then learns that Blaquesmith has been sending him the visions as a warning, and the tech-gnomes as a test, in order to prepare Nate for a future that he must avoid at all costs (the very same that Ness seeks to prevent).
-He transports Nate and Madelyne to Latveria for a confrontation with the resurrected Stryfe, Cable's evil clone and thus yet another sibling/counterpart of Nate, during the "Blood Brothers" crossover.
-Stryfe uses Doom's power siphon to drain Nate's enormous power into himself, but with assistance from Cable and Madelyne, he is defeated.
+Nate then learns that Blaquesmith has been sending him the visions as a warning, and the tech-gnomes as a test, in order to prepare Nate for a future that he must avoid at all costs (the same that Ness seeks to prevent).
+He transports Nate and Madelyne to Latveria for a confrontation with the resurrected Stryfe, Cable's evil clone, during the "Blood Brothers" crossover.
+Stryfe uses Doom's power siphon to drain Nate's power into himself, but with assistance from Cable and Madelyne, he is defeated.
 It is revealed that it was Stryfe (the masked madman from Nate's vision) and not Nate, who would be responsible for the end of the world.